mufasa1611/cody/README.md

 ## Deployment

- The site was developed using Github and was pushed via VScode.
  The repository was created on Github and then cloned on Vscode.
 After creating the site on Vscode, it was pushed onto Github.
 The site was deployed via Github pages.

- Thus the site became live at http:// github...
+ Thus the site became live at (https://mufasa1611.github.io/cody/)

 ### Local Deployment

- To clone this project, you can do so using VsCode editor, which has an integrated development Environment (IDE).

 ## Credits

- Content:
- While creating who helped and when and how
- Flexbox? youtube turorials

-Software used to edit, resize, compress, animate any photo Screenshot
+ - to use flexbox I applied the info from the Love running project as part of the Code Institut Full Stack Developer Program.

-"Am I Responsive" was used to display how the site looks on different screen sizes.
+Am I Responsive" was used to display how the site looks on different screen sizes.

-Acknowledgements:
+## Acknowledgements:

-My Mentor Jack helped and guided me through this project and did his best to answer my curious questions.
-My facilitator Kay did everything in her power to motivate and support me and provided me with detailed links to find the information I needed.
+- My Mentor Jack helped and guided me through this project and did his best to answer my curious questions.
+My facilitator Kay did everything in her power to motivate and support me and provided me with detailed links to the information I needed.